matthorgan/matthorgan.github.io/content/blog/azcli-error-handling-in-powershell.md

 The Azure CLI (azcli) is an extremely useful tool in interacting with the Azure platform.
 I've been favouring it over the Azure PowerShell modules recently due to many of the commands being idempotent (E.g. not having to check if something already exists before trying to create can be a nice time saver).
 One of the downsides to using the azcli in PowerShell scripts however, is that you can't handle errors like you would with a typical PowerShell cmdlet.

+Before we get into the code, it's worth saying that to filter data with the Azure CLI, you've got two options.
+Option one is to use the JMESPath query parameter e.g. in the following example `az vm show --resource-group QueryDemo --name TestVM --query "osProfile.linuxConfiguration.ssh.publicKeys"`.
+The default output from the Azure CLI is JSON and so this query is targeting a nested property `publicKeys` which in JSON would look something like `"osProfile:" { "linuxConfiguration": {"ssh": { "publicKeys": [{ "someData": "someDataHere" }]} } }`.
+The option I prefer however, is to use PowerShell's `ConvertFrom-Json` cmdlet which brings us into our warm and cosy PowerShell world.
+So the same filter would be: `(az vm show --resource-group QueryDemo --name TestVM | ConvertFrom-Json).osProfile.linuxConfiguration.ssh.publicKeys`.
+I'll be adding the `ConvertFrom-Json` cmdlet to the examples as this is more representitive of how I'd actually use the azcli.

 Consider the below examples with an App Registration that doesn't exist:

 ```powershell